 The Sacramento County Employees' Retirement System (SCERS or the System) is a cost-sharing multiple-employer public employee retirement system which operates under the County Employees Retirement Law of 1937 (Section 31450 et seq. of the California Government Code) and the California Public Employees' Pension Reform Act of 2013 (CalPEPRA).
 The System was created by resolution of the Sacramento County (the County) Board of Supervisors on July 1, 1941, to provide retirement, disability, and death benefits for qualified employees of the County and participating Special Districts (Special Districts or Member Districts).
-SCERS is governed by a nine member Board of Retirement; four are appointed by the County Board of Supervisors, four are elected by the members of the System (two by the Miscellaneous members, one by the Safety members, and one by the Retiree members), and the County Director of Finance serves as an Ex-Officio member.
+SCERS is governed by a nine member Board of Retirement with two alternates.
+Four are appointed by the County Board of Supervisors, four are elected by the members of the System (two by the Miscellaneous members, one by the Safety members, and one by the Retiree members), and the County Director of Finance serves as an Ex-Officio member.
 An alternate Safety member and an alternate Retiree member are also elected by those respective member groups.
 The System is legally and fiscally independent of the County.

-At June 30, 2022, participating local government employers consisted of the County of Sacramento; Superior Court of California, County of Sacramento; and twelve Special Districts.
-Three of the twelve Special Districts have withdrawn from the System and are excluded from the Schedule of Employer Allocations and the Schedule of Pension Amounts by Employer.
+At June 30, 2023, participating local government employers consisted of the County of Sacramento; Superior Court of California, County of Sacramento; and nine Special Districts.
 The System's membership consists of Miscellaneous and Safety members.